Table of Contents Show

 What are your qualifications?What are your qualifications?

 At a minimum, your agent should have a state license and belong to a local real estate trade association, i.e., REBNY.
 It gives them access to the RLS similar to the multiple listing service, which does not exist at scale in New York City.
 This will give your home a higher chance of getting noticed.
-It’s even better if they’re a member of the National Association of Realtors, which requires extra training and adherence to a code of ethics.
+It’s even better if they’re members of the National Association of Realtors, which requires extra training and adherence to a code of ethics.

 How long have you been in the business?How long have you been in the business?

 Still, experience counts a lot.
 The agent should have a few transactions under their belt – from listing to closing – and be familiar with the neighborhood.

 How do you plan to market the listing?How do you plan to market the listing?

 Without proper marketing, even the best property won’t sell.
 As the owner, it’s essential to know how the agent will be marketing your home to the highest number of buyers and their sales philosophy.
 Have them take you through an example of a previous sale to see how the marketing; was done.
-Professional listing photos and even virtual tours are of increasing importance in sales nowadays.
+Professional listing photos and even virtual tours are increasingly crucial in sales nowadays.

 Any professional agent worth their salt will make all documents available for review before asking you to sign.
 It’s well worth having your attorney look these documents over before hiring.
 As a seller, the most important documents to review are:

 How much will it cost?How much will it cost?

-Be upfront about knowing what all final costs will be, such as broker’s commission, closing fees, and anything else that can compare from one agent to another.
+Be upfront about knowing all final costs, such as broker’s commission, closing fees, and anything else that can compare from one agent to another.
 In real estate, all prices are negotiable, so don’t let the first price put you off.
 The average commission charged is 4-6%, with top real estate agents usually less negotiable on their commissions.

 What is it that separates you from the competition?What is it that separates you from the competition?